armcburney/paint/README.md

 A simple paint clone made with Java, Swing and Scala.
 Saves images in JSON format

 ## Todo
-- Menu bar
+- prompt user for saving when opening new file
-- Save, load doodles
+- Save, load doodles (serialization to json, binary)
 - JSlider and playback
+- Resizing properly